 Who We Are

-The New England Farm & Sea to Campus Network consists of farmers, fishermen and women, food system workers (farmworkers, processing staff, food service staff and others), food business personnel, elected officials, government workers, non-profit staff, faculty, students, campus dining staff and administrators.
+The New England Farm & Sea to Campus Network consists of campus dining and sustainability staff, food system workers (food service staff, farmworkers, processing staff, and others), campus administrators, food business personnel, elected officials, government workers, non-profit staff, faculty, students, farmers, and fishermen and women.

 Want to stay in the loop on the latest farm to campus news and events?
-Subscribe to the FINE newsletter and join the "farm to campus" subgroup!
-If you're already on the list and can't edit your preferences, contact email@example.com.
+Subscribe to the FINE Print newsletter!

 If you would like to deepen your involvement in the network or with a specific project, please join a working group - or volunteer to start a new one!